 Sir Donald Bradman believed Cricket to be the greatest character builder of all sports and the Bradman Cricket Camps are designed to develop both character and skill in young cricket players.
-As such, each and every January for the past 22 years, the Bradman Foundation has held its annual residential cricket camp in Bowral.
+As such, each December and January for the past 24 years, the Bradman Foundation has held its annual residential cricket camps on Bradman Oval.

 Aimed at cricket loving kids aged 11-17, the camp is an intensive six-day program covering all technical aspects of the game plus key sport science topics including nutrition, injury prevention and match fitness.
 The camps also focus on respect and team spirit as well as developing game knowledge, sportsmanship and cricket skills.

 “While our camps are primarily about developing cricket skills and game knowledge, a great outcome is the friendships that are fostered, many of which endure for years after the camps, which is very much in keeping with the spirit of Sir Donald Bradman” said Rick McCarthy, Bradman Cricket Ambassador.

 The camps are aimed at players of all skill levels from beginner, developing junior to youth representative.
 Players are placed in small groups matched by age and ability and coached accordingly.
 Specialist sports staff is on hand to guide, train, encourage and inspire the young cricket players to challenge themselves throughout the week.

 “We’re really proud of our cricket camps, they are enormously popular and offer young people a fantastic opportunity to have an in-depth Bradman experience” said Rina Hore, “Throughout the week the players have direct access to people who are at the leading edge of the sport and the skills and experiences the kids gain translate into all aspects of their life.”